IrfanUnisg/Bloem/README.md

 ## Project Overview

 Bloem is a full-featured online thrift marketplace where users can:
-- **Browse** secondhand items by category, size, and condition
+- **Browse** secondhand items by category, size, condition, and price
 - **List items** for sale with photos and QR codes
 - **Shop** with secure Stripe payment processing
 - **Manage inventory** with real-time status tracking
 - **Track orders** with buyer and seller dashboards
-- **Manage wishlists** for future purchases
+- **Save favorites** with wishlist functionality

-The platform supports two user roles:
+The platform supports three user roles:
 - **Buyers/Sellers** - Individual users who can buy and list items
-- **Store Owners** - Businesses that operate multi-item stores with approval workflows
+- **Store Owners** - Businesses that operate physical thrift stores with inventory management
+- **Admins** - Platform administrators who manage store applications and oversee operations

 ---